TomerEpshtein/robotics_project/docs.md

 I implemented an extension to the PRM discs algorithm.
 The implementation is in the path [mrmp/solvers/my_algo](https://github.com/TomerEpshtein/robotics_project/tree/master/mrmp/solvers/my_algo).
- Under this folder there exists the relevant files which I'll explain about:
+This folder contains the following files:

 1. <em>local_prm_discs.py</em> -<br />
    This file contains the local prm algorithm implementation.
 2. <em>prm_2_minlen.py</em> -<br/>
-    This file is used in order to run my extension.
+    This file contains the extended algorithm; and it is used in order to run my extension.

 ---
 **Running**